Ricardo Dolmetsch: Career

-Dolmetsch led a laboratory at Stanford University from 2002 to 2013 that studied the influence of electrical activity and calcium signals on early brain development.

-For two years he was also a senior director at the Allen Institute for Brain Science.
-Early work in the Dolmetsch lab described some of the signaling pathways that connect L-type calcium channels to gene activation, and identified the link between voltage gated calcium channels and store-operated calcium channels.
-The lab developed technologies to study cell signaling, including light-activated signaling proteins to control biochemical cascades, and induced pluripotent stem cell (iPSC)-based models of cardiac and neuronal cells.
-His lab used neurons differentiated from human iPSCs to model neurodevelopmental and neuropsychiatric diseases, both at Stanford and at the Allen Institute for Brain Science.
+Dolmetsch led a laboratory at Stanford University from 2002 to 2013 that studied the influence of electrical activity and calcium signals on early brain development.For two years he was also a senior director at the Allen Institute for Brain Science.
+His laboratory focused on the signaling pathways that connect L-type calcium channels to gene activation, and identified the link between voltage gated calcium channels and store-operated calcium channels.
+They developed tools including light-activated signaling proteins to control biochemical cascades, and induced pluripotent stem cell (iPSC)-based models of cardiac and neuronal cells.
+His lab used iPSCs to model neurodevelopmental and neuropsychiatric diseases, both at Stanford and at the Allen Institute for Brain Science.
 His papers on Timothy Syndrome and Phelan McDermid Syndrome identified neuronal defects in induced pluripotent stem cells from patients, setting the stage for the use of these models for drug development.

-In 2013, Dolmetsch accepted a position as the global head of neuroscience at the Novartis Institutes of BioMedical Research (NIBR).
-At NIBR, he founded a research and early development team and curated a drug development pipeline that included treatments for rare orphan disorders, neurodegenerative diseases, calcium channelopathies and neuropsychiatric disorders such as autism, schizophrenia and addiction.
+In 2013, Dolmetsch became global head of neuroscience at the Novartis Institutes of BioMedical Research (NIBR), where he founded a research and early development team.
+He curated a drug development pipeline that included treatments for rare orphan disorders, neurodegenerative diseases, calcium channelopathies and neuropsychiatric disorders such as autism, schizophrenia and addiction.
 His group used human stem cell-derived cellular models and genome-scale CRISPR screens in neuroscience drug development.
 His team at NIBR helped bring several therapies to the clinic, including erenumab (Aimovig) for migraine and siponimod (Mayzent) for multiple sclerosis.

-After seven years at NIBR, Dolmetsch was appointed president of research and development at uniQure, a company developing gene therapies for the liver and the central nervous system; he was later promoted to chief scientific officer.
+In 2020, Dolmetsch moved to head research and development at uniQure, a company developing gene therapies for the liver and the central nervous system.
 Under his leadership uniQure built a gene therapy pipeline that included AMT-130, an experimental gene therapy for Huntington's disease, AMT-260, an experimental gene therapy for temporal lobe epilepsy, and AMT-191, an experimental treatment for Fabry disease.
 He also led uniQure's successful clinical testing and registration of Hemgenix, a treatment for hemophilia that received FDA approval in 2022.

-Dolmetsch is currently the president of a clinical-stage biotechnology company, Tempero Bio, that is developing medicines to help patients recover from addiction.
-He is also an adjunct professor at Stanford University, where he teaches courses in neurobiology, biotechnology and drug development.